AmokSolderer/APC/DOC/LEDexpBoard.md

 Now that we have added the command to the LED_ExpBoard SW, we still have to issue it from the program running on the APC board itself.
 This can be done with the LEDhandling command.
 For our single byte command this would be

     LEDhandling(6, 100);                              // write 100 to the command buffer
-    LEDhandling(7, 1);                                // send 1 byte to the LED_ExpBoard
+    LEDhandling(7, 0);                                // send the buffer to the LED_ExpBoard

 The first line adds our command (number 100) to the command buffer and the second line sends 1 byte of this buffer.
-If your command has more than one byte they all need to be send with LEDhandling(6,byte) and executed with LEDhandling(7, number of bytes).
+If your command has more than one byte they all need to be send with LEDhandling(6,byte) and executed with LEDhandling(7, 0).
 Let's use LEDsetColor as an example.
 This command has 4 bytes (command and 3 color values) which leads to

     void LEDsetColor(byte Red, byte Green, byte Blue) {   // set a new color